adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

     The below Azure resources will be included in the deployment:
     - Azure Data Factory
-    - Role assignment granting the participant resource group contributor access
-    - Role assignment granting the participant Storage Blob Data Contributor access to the Storage Accont for data files
+    - Role assignment granting the participant resource group contributor access and Storage Blob Data Contributor access
-    - Role assignment granting the Azure Data Factory permission to the Storage Account for data files
+    - Role assignment granting the Azure Data Factory resource group contributor and Storage Blob Data Contributor access

+<div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>

+## :gear: Optional SAP Test Environment Setup

+The below instructions require subscription-level owner role and will take 3-4 hours to complete with the appropriate access.
+Only complete this section if module 13 is part of the Lab.
+This is a one time setup.

+1. Get an SAP user number (SUSER) and password to be used to access the instances in SAP CAL.
+SAP CAL is a 30-day trial SAP system after which a valid license needs to be deployed.
+Generally, SUSERs are managed by a local SAP Basis Team.

+2. Go to the GitHub repository "MCW-SAP-plus-extend-and-innovate-with-Data-and-AI" or click the link in the next step :smile:.

+3. Navigate to [./Hands-on lab/Before the HOL – SAP plus extend and innovate with Data and AI.md](https://github.com/microsoft/MCW-SAP-plus-extend-and-innovate-with-Data-and-AI/blob/main/Hands-on%20lab/Before%20the%20HOL%20-%20SAP%20plus%20extend%20and%20innovate%20with%20Data%20and%20AI.md#task-2-create-an-sap-cloud-appliance) file and complete only the below sections to ensure you have an SAP test environment ready for the event.
+    - Task 2: Create an SAP Cloud Appliance
+    - Task 3: Deploy the Azure Resources

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>